SemukeloMathe/React_Ultimate_Course/ultimate_react_course_part_1/04-travel-list/README.md

 - State that is defined in a component and only that component and child components have access to it (by passing via props)
 - Declared using the useState Hook.

+## Derived State

+- State that is computed from an existing piece of state or from props.

 ## Key Notes

 - In react each piece of state is either local or global.